These Brussels Sprouts are jam-packed full of flavor with texture to spare

 Ingredients

-- 2 tbsp honey, melted if solidified (may sub coconut sugar)
+- 2 tbsp honey, melted if solidified (may sub for 1 tbsp sugar)

 - 1 tbsp mint, chopped